Revised: 2/17/2011, 3/20/2014, 2/18/2016, 1/17/2019, 2/17/2022

 - Groups of children younger than the 5th grade who are completing a service learning assignment through school or another organization.
 Adult supervision from the school or organization may be required.

-- A child younger than the 5th grade accompanied by his/her parent, grandparent, or guardian.
+- A child younger than the 5th grade accompanied by their parent, grandparent, or guardian.

 Volunteers will complete an application and agree to the terms stated in the guidelines.
 Applicants under the age of 16 are required to have a parent or guardian sign the application and agree to the terms stated in the guidelines